 Use Products That Employ Anti-Microbial Technology

-Indeed, using a hand protector when grocery shopping, getting cash from an ATM, taking public transportation, or even making a run to the mailbox can effectively reduce the level of harmful outside contaminants that make it to your home.
+Using a hand protector when grocery shopping, getting cash from an ATM, taking public transportation, or even making a run to the mailbox can effectively reduce the harmful outside contaminants that make it to your home.

 Consider Not Using Shoes Inside Your House